alan-turing-institute/alexa-room-finder/docs/room-finder.md

 ## Non-Intent Handlers

 In order to make my code easier to read and debug, I made `nonIntentHandlers`, which are registered with the Intent Handlers, but which don't handle intents.
-For that reason, I prefaced all of them with a `:` just like the SDK does.
-Here is documentation for them:
+For that reason, I prefaced all of them with a `:` just like the SDK does its preregistered intents.
+Here is the documentation for them:

 - `:askHandler` - takes a `speechOutput` and a `repromptSpeech`.
 It stores these as session attributes, then calls `this.emit(':ask')` using the parameters above.
 This means that the last speech outputs are easily registered as session attributes, which allows Alexa to repeat itself.
 Can totally replace `this.emit(':ask')`.

 - `:repeatHandler` - takes no parameters.
 Very simply calls `this.emit(':ask')` using the session attributes for the last things said.

 - `:startOverHandler` - takes no parameters.
-Sets the state to an empty string (using the workaround detailed above), resets the attributes to undefined, then emits a `LaunchRequest`.
-Effectively resets the code.
+Sets the state to an empty string (using the workaround detailed above), resets all the attributes to undefined, then emits a `LaunchRequest`.
+Effectively resets the session.

 - `:errorHandler` - takes one 'error' parameter.
 Designed to report all request errors.
-I suggest editing this one if you want to log errors in a different way.
+Feel free to edit this one if you want to log errors in a different way.
 It both logs errors in the console, and puts them on a card to be seen in the Alexa app/web-app.

 *All the remaining nonIntentHandlers are called successively by DurationIntent in TimeMode.
 Each one handles a different stage of the room finding process.*

 - `:durationHandler` - takes a ISO-8601 duration parameter.
-Checks if it's valid, and not too long, then stores the start time, end time and duration as attributes.
+Checks if this parameter is valid, and not over 2 hours, then stores the start time, end time and duration as attributes.
 It then emits `:getRoomHandler`...

-- `:getRoomHandler` - uses stored attributes to find a free room, then stores its credentials as attributes.
-It then emits `:roomFoundHandler`...
+- `:getRoomHandler` - uses the attributes stored by `:durationHandler` to find a free room, then stores its credentials as attributes.
+It then emits `:roomFoundHandler`, passing the crendentials to it...

-- `:roomFoundHandler` - checks if valid room was found, and if so changes the state to CONFIRMMODE.
+- `:roomFoundHandler` - uses the passed credentials to check if a valid room was found, and if so changes the state to CONFIRMMODE and emits an appropriate `':ask'` event.

-**All the other handlers are the intent handlers.**
+**All the other handlers are just intent handlers, to make up the conversation tree above.**

 ## Requesters